Topic-wise Exploration of the Telegram Group-verse: Crawler and data collection

-Telegram implements several countermeasures to limit API abuse, notably: i) a limit of 500 groups a given Telegram ID can join; ii) an unspecified upper limit on the rate to join new groups which, if not respected, causes a lengthy temporary ban\cite{telegram-error}; iii) a without-any-notice permanent ban of novel-activated Telegram IDs.
+Telegram implements several countermeasures to avoid API abuse, notably: i) a limit of 500 groups a given Telegram ID can join; ii) an unspecified upper limit on the rate to join new groups which, if not respected, causes a lengthy temporary ban \cite{telegram-error}; iii) a without-any-notice permanent ban of novel-activated Telegram IDs that start to interact with the platform with high frequency.
 Respecting these limitations requires ingenuity when designing the crawler.
 First, we declared our intentions to the official Telegram support channel.
-Second, we carefully limited the group joining rate.
-Third, we used multiple Telegram IDs, each associated with a worker thread to scale the data gathering.
+Second, we carefully controlled the group joining rate to limit the temporal ban.
+Third, we used multiple already-active Telegram IDs, each associated with a worker thread to scale the data gathering.

 Telegram offers the possibility of setting up administration bots (known as \textit{Telegram bots}) that ease group management.
 Captcha protection bots are popular for filtering fake user bots, i.e., actual Telegram accounts used to programmatically spam messages in open groups.
-Such captcha protection bots may kick users if they do not solve the captcha after a specific time.
-However, other bots or administrators might enforce different rules or criteria for group participation.
+Such captcha protection bots may kick users out if they do not solve the captcha after a specific time.
+Other bots or administrators might enforce different rules or criteria for group participation.
 Whenever we were removed from a group, we respected the administrators' willingness and did not try to join the group again.
-Similarly, to respect the privacy indications of the group administrators, we only consider groups where ``auto-delete'' functionality is not enabled.\footnote{The auto-delete setting erases messages for all participants either 24 hours or 7 days after sending. }
+Similarly, to respect the privacy indications of the group administrators, we only consider groups where the participants' messages are persistent and not automatically removed (``auto-delete'' functionality removes messages 24 hours or 7 days after sending).

-Our crawler can collect up to thousands of messages per second per worker and join about tens of channels per hour without causing Telegram rate limitations.
+Our crawler can collect up to thousands of messages per second per worker and join tens of groups per hour without overcoming Telegram rate limitations.